thunderdust/Solaris/catalog.md

 Situation of using the software:

-1. Sales accountants have to compute the cost for each deal for the calculation of profit
+1. Accountants have to compute the cost for each deal for the calculation of profit

-2. Sales accountants have to sum up sales amount for production of finance and sales reports
+2. Accountants have to sum up sales amount for production of finance and sales reports

-3. Sales accountants have to calculate the profits the whole company and each of the sales representatives have made
+3. Accountants have to calculate the profits the whole company and each of the sales representatives have made

-4. Sales accountants have to combine all the information above to produce reports to reflect the company's business dynamics.
+4. Accountants have to combine all the information above to produce reports to reflect the company's business dynamics.

 Describe what user expects.